500 Grams is Equal to How Many Milliliters? Understanding Mass and Volume

 Volume: Volume is the amount of three-dimensional space occupied by an object or substance.
 It's a measure of capacity.
 The standard unit for volume is the cubic meter (m³), with the liter (l) and milliliter (ml) being commonly used subunits.
 Volume can change depending on factors like temperature and pressure.

-The key takeaway is that mass and volume are not directly interchangeable.
+What to remember most?
+Here's the thing — that mass and volume are not directly interchangeable.
 You cannot simply say "X grams equals X milliliters" without considering the density of the substance.

 Density: The Bridge Between Mass and Volume